kenlasko/nixos-wsl/README.md

 nano /home/ken/.config/sops/age/keys.txt
 ```

-4. Rebuild the OS using the Github repo as a source
+4. Rebuild the OS using the Github repo as a source.

+> [!WARNING]
+> You will probably not want to do this before modifying some key files.
+Instead, clone the repo into `/etc/nixos` and make any necessary changes: `nix run nixpkgs#git -- clone https://github.com/kenlasko/nixos-wsl.git nixos && sudo rm -rf /etc/nixos/* && sudo cp -r nixos/* /etc/nixos`

 ```
 sudo nixos-rebuild switch --flake github:kenlasko/nixos-wsl
 ```